pH200/cycle-react/README.md

 ### Work in progress

-Just like Cycle.js, Changes to API will occur before 1.0.
+Just like Cycle.js, changes to API will occur before 1.0.